Species: Balaenoptera musculus

 Weight: 75 to 130 metric tons.

-Behaviour: Found as solitary or in pairs and sometimes in small groups.
-They probably aggregate by the presence of prey rather than by a gregarious behaviour.
+Behaviour: Found mainly as solitary individuals or in pairs, and occasionally in small groups.
+They do, however, aggregate in larger groups in areas of dense prey patches.

-The Blue Whale (Balaenoptera musculus) is the largest animal known ever to inhabit our planet.
-The Blue whale can be seen, in the estuary of the Saint-Lawrence river and along the Gaspesian peninsula and occasionally in the Mingan area in summer and fall.
+The Blue Whale (Balaenoptera musculus) is the largest known animal ever to inhabit our planet, and surpasses even the largest dinosaurs in size.
+The Blue whale is what is commonly referred to as a 'cosmopolitan species', meaning that they can be found across most oceans.
+In Quebec, they can be seen in the estuary of the Saint-Lawrence river and along the Gaspesian peninsula in the summer and fall.
+They used to commonly occur in the Gulf of St Lawrence in the Mingan-Anticosti area, but are much less frequently observed there now as we have seen a decrease in sightings over the last 10 years.
 Some individuals are sporadically seen in the St. Lawrence in winter.